silver83/docs/raid0.md

 #### physical block

-on device3, the img[3] will be considered physical block[0], since its the first block on the physical disk. on device0, img[4] will be considered physical block[1].
+on device3, img[3] will be considered physical block[0], since its the first block on the physical disk. on device0, img[4] will be considered physical block[1].

 in general the `PHYSICAL_BLOCK_INDEX` = `LOGICAL_BLOCK_INDEX / NUMBER OF DEVICES`.